MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-logman-collect-event-trace-data.md

 ms.topic: conceptual
 author: jswymer
 ---
-# How to: Use LogMan to Collect Event Trace Data
+# Use LogMan to Collect Event Trace Data

 [!INCLUDE[on_prem_only_v2](../developer/includes/on_prem_only_v2.md)]